Chart Color Schemes

 Health performance in Kanahooka is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Kanahooka faces substantial health challenges, as indicated by its health data.
+Kanahooka faces significant health challenges, as indicated by health data.

-Both younger and older age cohorts have notable prevalence of common health conditions.
-Private health cover is slightly lower than the average SA2 area, at approximately 51% of the total population (~2,891 people).
-The most prevalent medical conditions are arthritis (11.6%) and mental health issues (8.0%).
-Conversely, 60.9% of residents report being completely clear of medical ailments, compared to 63.9% in Rest of NSW.
-Kanahooka has a higher proportion of seniors aged 65 and over, at 30.1% (1,697 people), compared to the 19.0% in Rest of NSW.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Both younger and older age cohorts exhibit high prevalence rates for common health conditions.
+Private health cover is relatively low, with approximately 51% of Kanahooka's total population (~3,108 people) having it.
+The most prevalent medical conditions are arthritis (11.6%) and mental health issues (8%).
+In contrast, 60.9% of residents claim to be free from any medical ailments, compared to 63.9% in the Rest of NSW.
+Kanahooka has a higher proportion of seniors aged 65 and over, at 30.1% (1,825 people), compared to the Rest of NSW's 19%.
+Health outcomes among seniors present challenges largely consistent with those of the general population.

 Frequently Asked Questions - Health